 NPPD (possibly together with its supporting organisation) plays a major role in this task.
 As licensee and operator of the Bushehr NPP, NPPD is the overall responsible for the SAST report and its development process.
 This activity will require a major involvement of NPPD’s human resources.

-In order to fulfil this project task, the End User shall:
+In order to fulfill this project task, the End User shall:

 Develop the SAST report in cooperation with the Contractor and all the other actors involved, according to the work programme established in the previous task.
 The work programme contains actions for NPPD and its supporting organisations, for the Contractor and his consortium members, and possibly also for subcontractors.